SuperTapood/Game-Engine/README.md

 # Python Game Engine

-a deprecated game engine in python powered by pygame
+a deprecated game engine in python powered by pygame - do not use!